cyverse-de/sonora/guidelines.md

 - First Link your github account to chromatic.
 - Then Go to https://github.com/settings/tokens and create a Personal Access Token and name it chromatic.
 - Next go to https://github.com/<username>/sonora/settings/secrets and create 2 secrets.
-- 1 for your personal token (created in first step) and next one for chromatic project token which can be found in Chromatic settings page.
+- One for your personal token (created in first step).
+Name it `my_token`
+- Another one for chromatic project token which can be found in Chromatic settings page.
+Name it `project_token`

 ## Pull Requests
 Before you submit a PR, make sure to set up Chromatic.